stevenrskelton/stevenrskelton.github.io/_posts/2013-12-28-real-time-data-mining-spark.md

 We’ll use companion objects to perform the XML load functionality.
 Each table will require an XML parser, but common behaviour, such as parsing Dates or iterating rows can be generalized in a parent class.
-Spark has its own mechanisms for loading files, line by line so we don’t need a separate stream parser, but we should still take advantage of Scala’s XML functionality provided by the scala.xml package to parse our data rows.
+Spark has its own mechanisms for loading files, line by line, so we don’t need a separate stream parser, but we should still take advantage of Scala’s XML functionality provided by the scala.xml package to parse our data rows.

 ```scala